How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 A pedestal pump works a bit differently.
 Its motor sits on a pedestal above the sump pit, out of the water, while a long pipe extends down into the pit to draw water out.
 This design makes them very easy to access for repairs and maintenance, since you don’t have to pull the entire unit out of the pit.
 Pedestal pumps are also generally less expensive than their submersible counterparts, which can be a deciding factor if you’re on a tight budget.
 The downside?
 Because the motor is exposed, they tend to be noticeably louder.
 If your sump pit is located in a finished basement or near a living area, the noise might be a significant drawback.

-Battery Backups: Your Plan B for Power Outages
+Battery Backups: Your Protection During a Power Outage

 A battery backup system is your home’s best defense when the power goes out during a storm, which is exactly when you need your sump pump the most.
 These systems are essential for ensuring your pump can operate during power outages, kicking in automatically when the main power fails.
 A backup system can be a separate, smaller pump that sits next to your primary one or a battery pack connected directly to your main pump.
 It provides hours of protection, preventing a water-logged disaster when you’re most vulnerable.
 Including a battery backup is a critical part of any complete basement waterproofing strategy, giving you total confidence that your home is protected no matter what.